hexate/TfsWebExtensions/README.md

 Useful web extensions for TFS.
 The web access for TFS is great, but it's missing a few things.

+To install an extension, you will upload a zipped file to TFS that must include a file called <YourExtension>.min.js and manifest.xml.
+The manifest contains information TFS uses when loading the extension.

 WARNING: Caveats with using this:

 * Tfs Web Access Extensions are officially undocumented, so this might not always work.